SPORTS for MENTAL HEALTH

 LIMIT

-THE AMOUNT OF TIME SPENT BEING SEDENTARY, particularly recreational screen time.
+THE AMOUNT OF TIME SPENT BEING SEDENTARY,

 Children and adolescents should limit the amount of time spent being sedentary, particularly the amount of recreational screen time.